Growing Romanesco Broccoli | How to Grow Roman Cauliflower

 2-Minute Read

-Learning all about Growing Romanesco Broccoli can be a rewarding experience!
-Here’s all you need to know about cultivating this veggie!
+Learning all about Growing Romanesco Broccoli can be a rewarding experience if you want to enjoy its earthy and nutty flavor.

 Growing Romanesco Broccoli

-Also popular as Broccoli Apple, this Mediterranean plant forms a major part of Italian cuisine.
-If you too want to enjoy this exotic veggie fresh in your salads, then here’s everything about Growing Romanesco Broccoli.
+Also popular as Broccoli Apple, this Mediterranean vegetable forms a major part of Italian cuisine.
+If you, too, want to enjoy the earthy and nutty flavor of this brassica fresh in your salads, sauteed or steamed, then here’s everything about Growing Romanesco Broccoli.

 USDA Zones — 3 – 11